abdulrahman-nageh/abdulrahman-nageh/README.md

 - 🏢 I'm a Software Engineer
 - 👨‍💻 As a ECE student, I'm hopping to gain a new skills everyday and learning a lot about technology.
-- 💬 I'm Having a very good knowledge in C , C++ , python , data structure and good problem solving skill
+- 💬 I'm Having a very good knowledge in C , C++ , python , data structure and good problem solving
 - ⚡ Ambitious with developing embedded systems especially in the automotive field.